sgothel/gentech/README.md

 The other way is to use a lower birth rate, e.g. 0.6.
 In this case 60 percent new individuals are created, whereby their parents must die.
-Because bigamously relationships are allowed for both methods, after the decease of the parents as much individuals with a worse fitness must die, as the population's maximum is not exceeded.
+Because bigamous relationships are allowed for both methods, after the decease of the parents as much individuals with a worse fitness must die, as the population's maximum is not exceeded.

 ### Implementation Details
-This natural analoge principle is declared in the file [gentech.h](include/gentech/gentech.h), and defined in the file [gentech.cpp](src/gentech/gentech.cpp).
+This natural analogue principle is declared in the file [gentech.h](include/gentech/gentech.h), and defined in the file [gentech.cpp](src/gentech/gentech.cpp).

-The class 'Chromosom' contains the nukleotides of one chromosome, the methods for splicing and mutations besides others.
+The class 'Chromosome' contains the nucleotides of one chromosome, the methods for splicing and mutations besides others.
 For details, please have a look at the file [gentech.h](include/gentech/gentech.h).

-The class 'Chromosomen' (many chromosomes -> population) contains the methods for selection, crossing over and the whole evolution process.
+The class 'Chromosomes' (many chromosomes -> population) contains the methods for selection, crossing over and the whole evolution process.

-The fitness method within the class 'Chromosomen' is a virtual one.
+The fitness method within the class 'Chromosomes' is a virtual one.
 The user, who want's to define the problem, must define this one regarding his problem.